Frechmatz/cl-connect4/README.md

 # Connect4
 #### A Common Lisp implementation of the Connect Four game.
-Play against the computer via the Console-Client or your Web-Browser.
+Play against the computer via the Console or your Web-Browser.

 ## Installation